MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 Is valid in a *service-install-section* but almost never used.

 **BootFlags**=value
-This value can only be used with kernel-mode driver services and is only available with Windows 11 Version `<TBD>` and above
+This value can only be used with kernel-mode driver services and is only available with Windows 11 version `<TBD>` and above.

 Optionally specifies when the operating system should promote a driver's StartType value to 0x0 (SERVICE_BOOT_START).
 You can specify one or more (ORed) of the following numeric values, expressed as hexadecimal values.